Fraud Blocker

 16. Use local rental car companies

-Although car rental portals are practical, they only define car rental based on a single criterion: the basic price.
+Although car rental portals are practical, they define car rental solely by a single criterion: the base price.
 As already mentioned above, there are various pitfalls when renting a car abroad that can quickly turn what is supposed to be a bargain into expensive fun.
-In the worst-case scenario, you end up standing at the airport at night with your bags and luggage and have to grudgingly agree to the surcharges because otherwise you’ll be left without a vehicle.
+In the worst-case scenario, you end up standing at the airport at night with your bags and luggage, and have to agree to the surcharges grudgingly, or you’ll be left without a vehicle.

-The good local landlords are represented on social media such as Facebook and HolidayCheck and there are also reviews/experience reports.
+Good local car rental companies are represented on social media such as Facebook and HolidayCheck, and there are also reviews/experience reports.

-You are best served by the long-established, larger local rental car providers – they also have websites with booking functions on the Internet.
+You are best served by the long-established, larger local rental car providers—they also have websites with online booking.